Image Processing in Workers

 };

-Performance Trade-offs: Single-pass execution minimizes memory bandwidth but increases register pressure and L1 cache thrashing on ultra-high-resolution inputs (>4K).
+Performance Trade-offs: Single-pass execution minimizes memory bandwidth but increases register pressure on ultra-high-resolution inputs (4K+).
 Benchmark against multi-pass approaches when working with large convolution kernels.
-Ensure all filter functions are pure to guarantee thread safety and deterministic output.
+Ensure all filter functions are pure (no side effects outside the data buffer) to guarantee deterministic output and thread safety.
+When convolution kernels or codec implementations become the bottleneck, consider moving the compute-intensive routines to WebAssembly in Workers for SIMD-accelerated throughput.

 5. Background Compression & Format Conversion

-Client-side optimization frequently requires encoding processed pixels into WebP or AVIF before network upload.
+Client-side optimization frequently requires encoding processed pixels into WebP or AVIF before upload.
 Offloading this CPU-intensive task ensures smooth UX.
-Explore Building a Background Image Compression Service for scalable, queue-driven compression architectures.

 // main-thread.js